covertnine/c9-starter/readme.txt

 == Changelog ==
 = 2.5.4 =
-Updated for WordPress 6.4.2 including updates to block patterns, Google fonts, bug fixes related to list items, cover blocks, and search blocks for better frontend/backend compatibility.
+Updated for WordPress 6.4.2 including updates to block patterns, Google fonts, bug fixes related to list items, cover blocks wide alignment, and search blocks for better frontend/backend compatibility.
+Fix to some build tool steps.

 = 2.5.3 =
 Fixes to list items and post content width in backend to match frontend more closely.
 Bug fix for some button alignments/gaps.